Nam June Paik

 Flickr flotsam

-Colrpickr & the The Flickr Related Tag Browser
+The Flickr Related Tag Browser

 Planet internet seems to have gone Flickr crazy.
 While I love the idea of tagged pictures for shared interest and community fostering - like some others, I’m kinda wondering where all this visual information might end up.
 There have been concerns over indiscriminate and non consensual publishing, further are we just making it easier for the ever watchful authorative eye to keep tabs (tags?) on our moves and grooves.
 Paranoia aside for now, I’ve found some wonderful sets of images - look out for a post on some of my favourites soon.